InfuseAI/primehub-site/docs/concept.md

 ### Schedule

-Jobs are one-time jobs, sometimes, users may want to automate jobs regularly; then **Schedule** feature, could create a schedule which can arrange the submission of a same job recursively.
+Jobs are one-time jobs, sometimes, users may want to automate jobs regularly; then **Schedule** feature can do the work, it could create a schedule which will arrange the submission of a same job recursively.

 See [Schedule](job-scheduling-feature).

 ### Models

-One of the last stages in the MLOps is Model Deployment that by integration of a machine learning model into an environment which can retrieve query data and respond with an inference/prediction.
+One of the last stages in the MLOps is Model Deployment that by integration of a machine learning model into an service environment which can retrieve queries and respond with inferences/predictions.
 By serving models, scientists can also learn the performance of trained models in a practical circumstance.

 By Models feature of PrimeHub, users can deploy a model file directly with a specified image of pre-packaged server or can deploy a model image which already packages a model file into.